michaelfranzl/SalorHospitality/README.md

 SALOR Hospitality
 =================

-The modern Point of Sale Solution serving the Hospitality Industry
+The modern, enterprise-class Point of Sale Solution serving the Hospitality Industry

-This document was updated on: December 20, 2012
+This document was updated on: October 26, 2014

 About
 -----

-SALOR Hospitality (also known as Bill Gastro) is a professional and universal Point of Sale software for hotels, restaurants, bars and shops.
+SALOR Hospitality (also known as Bill Gastro) is a professional, universal, complete, enterprise-class Point of Sale software for single hotels, hotel chains, single restaurants, restaurant chains, bars and snack shops.

-If you install SALOR Hospitality on a computer (e.g. a mini PC), and connect receipt printers, touch screens and a WiFi Bridge, you will end up with much more than a regular Point of Sale system.
-Depending on your needs, you can build **your own management system for your hospitality business** which you can access conveniently from any computer or mobile device (e.g. smartphone or tablet) which is connected to your internal network.
+If you install SALOR Hospitality on a computer (e.g. a regular mini PC), and connect thermal receipt printers, touch screens and a wireless Bridge, you will end up with much more than a regular Point of Sale system.
+Depending on your needs, you can expand it to have **your own management system for your hospitality business** which you can access conveniently from any computer or mobile device (e.g. smartphone or tablet) which is connected to the internal ethernet/wireless network of your company.

 Because you can extend the installation to your heart's content, SALOR Hospitality helps you to **improve the communication between staff in your business**, and you will be able to serve your customers much quicker.

-SALOR Hospitality sends tickets into your kitchen or bar and makes printing of professional business invoices and accounting reports very easy.
+SALOR Hospitality sends tickets to the thermal printers installed in your kitchen or bar and makes printing of professional business invoices and the generation of financial and statistics reports very easy.
 This simplifies your accounting work to an extreme degree and you can **dedicate more time for more important things**: the personal contact with your customers.

-You also can generate statistics to see during which business hours your store is most profitable and plan the work hours of your staff according to it.

-SALOR Hospitality has many more useful features that are described in more detail in the [Feature Catalog](http://billgastro.com/features/).
+SALOR Hospitality has many more useful features that are not yet documented in writing (we're working on that!), but it is better nevertheless if you test the software yourself immediately with our public demo ([see this page for details][http://billgastro.com/test.html]).

-Read about the extraordinarily good mobile support here: http://billgastro.com/about.html
+Read about the extraordinarily good mobile support [here](http://billgastro.com/about.html).

 History
 -------

 This software product has been in continuous development and used in real-world settings since beginning of 2009.
-Red (E) Tools Ltd. (http://red-e.eu) is pleased to make it finally available publicly under the MIT License.
-This product was formerly known as BillGastro (http://billgastro.com), but after the addition of features for Hotels and many new improvements in 2012, it was renamed to "SALOR Hospitality" to reflect it's closeness to the hospitality industry as a whole.
-From launch of concept to full operation, SALOR Hospitality was developed with real-time input from waiters and kitchen personnel in successful, high-pressure environments.
+Red (E) Tools Ltd. (http://thebigrede.net) is pleased to make it finally available publicly under the very permissive MIT License.
+This product was formerly known as "Bill Gastro" (http://billgastro.com), but after the addition of features for Hotels and many new improvements in 2012, it was renamed to "SALOR Hospitality" to reflect it's closeness to the hospitality industry as a whole.
+From launch of concept to full operation, SALOR Hospitality was developed with real-time input from waiters, kitchen personnel and store owners in successful, high-pressure environments.

-"SALOR Hospitality" is part of the SALOR software family and is aimed at Restaurants, Bars, Hotels, food stores, etc. Its sister, "SALOR Retail" is aimed at Retail stores, supermarkets, industries, etc. It is available at https://github.com/jasonknight/salor-retail
+"SALOR Hospitality" is part of the SALOR software family and is aimed at Restaurants, Bars, Hotels, food stores, etc. Its sister, "SALOR Retail" is aimed at retail stores, supermarkets, industries, etc. Have a look at https://github.com/jasonknight/salor-retail

 Overview
 --------

-"SALOR Hospitality" revolutionizes the day to day operation of the Hospitality Industry, bringing businesses large and small into the 21st century.
+"SALOR Hospitality" revolutionizes the day to day operations of the Hospitality Industry, bringing businesses large and small into the 21st century.
 We believe the time has come to integrate smart technology with customer service, taking both to a new level.
 "SALOR Hospitality" provides insight into every aspect of your daily operations and business across multiple metrics, allowing you to plan performance improvements.

+**Essential features:**
+  You won't miss any essential feature that other, similar Point of Sale software has!

-**Cutting edge design:**
+**Cutting-edge design:**
   Appealing design with clean lines and colour schemes for table and staff differentiation, product categories, etc. SalorHospitality looks great on any system!

 **Flexibility:**